ARMENIA – Center (Yerevan, Ararat, Kotayk, Aragatsotn, Armavir)

 Khor Virap Monastery, Lusarat.
 Venerated since the time of Gregory the Illuminator’s death in 334 and a pilgrimage site in the 5th-6th centuries.
 The present monastery dates to the 7th century and sits on hill 6 of the ancient city of Artashat.

 St Astvatsatsin Church.
 The main church in the center of the fortress walls was destroyed by the Timurids in the 14th century and rebuilt in the 17th century.
 It was damaged in the earthquakes in 1939, 1949, and 1957 and renovated in 2000-01.
-The outside has a eight faceted conical drum.
-At the front entrance is 17th century bell tower supported on 8 columns.
+The outside has an eight-faceted conical drum.
+At the front entrance is a 17th-century bell tower supported by 8 columns.
 It is a working church.

 St Gevorg Church (Khor Virap).
 The story begins in the 3rd century when the Armenian King Khosrov the Great was murdered by Anak who was recruited by the Persian Sassanids.
 Anak was executed but one of his sons (Gregory the Illuminator) escaped.